EverythingSmartHome/everything-presence-one/updating.md

 ## Next Steps

-With the EP1 fully updated and connected to WiFi, the final step is to connect it to Home Assistant!
+With the EP1 fully updated and connected to WiFi, the final step is to connect it to Home Assistant or Samsung Smartthings (Beta)!

 [Connecting to Home Assistant](http://everythingsmarthome.github.io/everything-presence-one/connecting-home-assistant.html){: .btn .btn-blue }